wp-plugins/gallery-shortcode-style-to-head/readme.txt

 === Gallery Shortcode Style to Head ===
 Contributors: achmafooma, sivel
-Tags: gallery, shortcode, style, css, xhtml, head, validation Requires at least: 2.6
+Tags: gallery, shortcode, style, css, xhtml, head, validation Requires at least: 2.7
-Tested up to: 2.9
+Tested up to: 3.0
-Stable tag: 1.3
+Stable tag: 2.0

-Moves the gallery shortcode styles to the head so it doesn't break XHTML validation
+Moves the gallery shortcode styles to the head so it doesn't break XHTML validation; allows disabling or modifying the default gallery styles.

 == Description ==

-Moves the gallery shortcode styles to the head so it doesn't break XHTML validation.
+Moves the gallery shortcode styles to the head so it doesn't break XHTML validation; allows disabling or modifying the default gallery styles.

-By default when using the gallery shortcode the styles are placed into the post content which breaks XHTML validation.
-This plugin places the style into the head of the page using a look ahead to determine if the [gallery] shortcode is used in any posts.
+By default when using the WordPress gallery, the styles are placed into the post content which breaks XHTML validation.
+This plugin moves the style into the head of the page using a look-ahead to determine if the [gallery] shortcode is used in any posts.

+This plugin also gives you the option to modify the default gallery style CSS or disable the gallery styles entirely (so you can control it from your template CSS files).

 This plugin uses ideas recommended in a patch located at http://trac.wordpress.org/attachment/ticket/6380/6380-style.diff

-There is a ticket associated with this validation issue currently set for some future WordPress version: http://core.trac.wordpress.org/ticket/10734

 Special thanks to the original author of this plugin, Matt Martz, http://sivel.net.

 == Installation ==

+Installation is just like any other WordPress plugin:

-1. Upload the `gallery-shortcode-style-to-head` folder to the `/wp-content/plugins/` directory
+1. Upload the 'gallery-shortcode-style-to-head' folder to the '/wp-content/plugins/' directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

-NOTE: See "Other Notes" for Upgrade and Usage Instructions as well as other pertinent topics.

-== Usage ==

-1. To override the default style use `add_filter('gallery_style', 'my_function');` somewhere in your theme, probably functions.php, where my_function returns the new style.
-The new style should begin with `<style type="text/css">` and end with `</style>`

-== Upgrade ==

-1. Delete the previous `gallery-shortcode-style-to-head` folder from the `/wp-content/plugins/` directory
-1. Upload the new `gallery-shortcode-style-to-head` folder to the `/wp-content/plugins/` directory
+Immediately after installation, your galleries should pass W3C XHTML validation.
+You can make further adjustments under Admin > Settings > Media.

-== Usage ==
+== Frequently Asked Questions ==

+= How do I make the WP galleries XHTML compliant? =

-1. Just activate and enjoy.
+1. Just activate the plugin.
 Nothing else is required.

+= How do I adjust the default gallery CSS styles? =

+1. In WP admin, go to Settings > Media.
+2. Scroll down to "Modify gallery CSS style.'"
+3. Adjust to your liking!
+4. Click "Save Changes."

+= How do I disable the CSS styles (so I can control the CSS in my template)? =

+1. In WP admin, go to Settings > Media.
+2. Scroll down to "Disable gallery CSS in 'head.'"
+3. Check the box.
+4. Click "Save Changes."

+= How do I reset the gallery CSS styles to default? =

+1. In WP admin, go to Settings > Media.
+2. Scroll down to "Modify gallery CSS style.'"
+3. Clear everything in the text field (so it's totally empty).
+4. Click "Save Changes."
+The styles will be reset to default.

+== Screenshots ==

+1. Plugin settings (under Admin > Settings > Media).

 == Changelog ==

+= 2.0 (2010-xx-xx): =
+* New gallery style settings on the Admin > Settings > Media page.
+* Ability to modify the default gallery styles.
+* Ability to disable the default styles entirely (so you can style the gallery in your template CSS).
+* Support for WordPress 3.0; now requires WordPress 2.7 or higher.

 = 1.3 (2010-02-09): =
 * Re-Sync with WordPress 2.9 gallery code for support of the new 'include' and 'exclude' options.